Caltrans District 4 Transit Plan

 Mobility Hubs

-District 4 is coordinating with Caltrans Headquarters, local and regional partners, and transit operators to align the location-based needs assessment with statewide priorities, local needs, and existing conditions.
-The TNA is expected to be completed by Fall 2025.
+District 4 coordinated with Caltrans Headquarters, local and regional partners, and transit operators to align the location-based needs assessment with statewide priorities, local needs, and existing conditions.
+The final TNA is now available for the public to view.

 Sign up for Transit Plan Updates!